A Typical Day

 Time will vary.

-Just after breakfast will be time for focus and prayer as community.
+Just after breakfast will be time for the daily theme introduction and centering as community.

-Time for showers, rest, hanging out, or afternoon activity.
+Time for showers, rest, hanging out, or afternoon learning activity.

 5:30-6:00 pm (Time will vary by city.)